DFE-Digital/itt-mentoring-beta-prototype/app/content/privacy.md

 - your name
 - your email address
-- personal information, such as the name and email address of a contact person at your training provider or school, if you choose to share this in a course listing you post to Claim funding for mentors
+- personal information, such as the name and email address of a contact person at your training provider or school, if you choose to share this in a course listing you post to Claim funding for mentor training

 ## How we will use your information